jojobear13/shinpokered/README.md

     - Wherein a physical move is being used on a 'mon with greater special than attack stat
   - Slightly discourage a move 25% of the time if it hits neutral with no STAB
   - The enemy is blind to the player type if considering a poisoning effect move and the player just switched
-  - 90.625% chance per damaging move that AI is blind to player type after player switches
+  - AI is blind to player type when the player switches
     - Prevents situations where AI will always pick the ideal move against a switch-in
-	- 'Blind' in this case means the AI will act as if the move being considered has neutral effectiveness
+    - 'Blind' in this case means the AI will act as if its moves are all equally effective
-	- The AI might still favor a STAB move or a move that works better with its own stats

 - Trainer ai routine #4 is no longer unused.
 It now does rudimentary trainer switching.
   - AI will not switch if its HP is below 25% as it's ususally not worth it
   - chance to switch based on power of incoming supereffective move